robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 *Figure 1.
 Illustration of the deceptive polynomial path planner pipeline.
 On the left side are the factors of deception that our planner uses to generate deceptive behaviors.
-These factors include goal/decoy proximity top row),goal/decoy alignment (bottom left), and the apparent goal of the agent, as inferred from its movement trend.*
+These factors include goal/decoy proximity top row), goal/decoy alignment (bottom left), and the apparent goal of the agent, as inferred from its movement trend.
+As shown on the right,  an adversary must consider these factors when determining the agent's intentions, while the agent leverages these factors while creating deceptive plans.*

 This repository provides the source code that implements our deceptive polynomial path planner shown in Fig. 1.
 The planner generates deceptive